Only A ‘5-Week National Lockdown’ Can Contain Coronavirus In America, MIT-Trained Pandemics Expert Declares

 Instead, Bar-Yam wrote, Americans must “consistently adopt strong social distancing recommendations — a lockdown,” which he said is the only hope to stop the disease from spreading “exponentially.”

 What would a five-week lockdown look like?
-According to the MIT-trained expert, Americans nationwide would be compelled by “federal, state and local authorities” to remain in their homes except for food, medical care, or to perform work vital to keep society functioning.
+According to the MIT-trained expert, Americans nationwide would be compelled by “federal, state and local authorities” to remain in their homes unless they need to go out of their homes for food, medical care, or to perform work vital to keep society functioning.

 In addition, all travel would be banned — not only by closing borders and shutting down airports, but also by barring travel between states, counties, and even cities and towns, according to Bar-Yam’s op-ed essay in USA Today.
 The government would be required to provide assistance to Americans who cannot earn income during the national lockdown.

-While imposing such a strict, five-week lockdown may seem like an extreme measure, in fact it is the “fastest and even the only way” to curtail the coronavirus epidemic, Bar-Yam wrote.
-The lockdown would “sharply reduce cases” by allowing those currently infected to recover, while preventing new transmissions of the disease.
-The lockdown would also give the U.S. much-needed to time to “dramatically scale up our supply of COVID-19 test kits and capacity to process them,” Bar-Yam wrote.
+While imposing such a strict, five-week lockdown may seem like an extreme measure, in fact, it is the “fastest and even the only way” to curtail the coronavirus epidemic, Bar-Yam wrote.
+The lockdown would “sharply reduce cases” by allowing those currently infected to recover while preventing new transmissions of the disease.
+The lockdown would also give the U.S. much-needed time to “dramatically scale up our supply of COVID-19 test kits and capacity to process them,” Bar-Yam wrote.